Biologics

 There is a growing body of research on cetuximab and AGS, including a desensitization protocol (see below).

-Select publications of AGS and cetuximab
+Select publications relevant to AGS and cetuximab

 There are quite a few papers on cetuximab and AGS.
 See the AGI Publications database for more.